Compression = the application of strong pressure

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating compression fractures.
 They can also offer you a second opinion.